 To pretty Venus, and to Bacchus yield,

-Encourage peace, to mild works inclin’d,
+Encourage peace, to light works inclin’d,

 And give abundance, with benignant thoughts.